Midhat Pasha

+Midhat was born in Istanbul and educated from a private medrese.
+In July 1872, he was appointed grand vizier by Abdulaziz (r.
+1861–1876), though was removed in August.
+During the First Constitutional Era, in 1876, he co-founded the Ottoman Parliament.
+Midhat was noted as a kingmaker and leading Ottoman democrat.
+He was part of a governing elite which recognized the crisis the Empire was in and considered reform to be a dire need.
+Midhat was reportedly killed in al-Ta'if.

+Life

-Early life
+Early life and family

-Midhat Pasha was born in Istanbul in the Islamic month of Safar, 1238 AH (which began on 18 October 1822), into a well-established family of Muslim scholars.
+Ahmed Shefik Midhat Pasha was born in Istanbul in the Islamic month of Safar in 1238 AH, which began on 18 October 1822.
+His family consisted of well-established Muslim scholars.
+His father, Rusçuklu Mehmed Eşref, was a native of Ruse.
+The family seem to have been professed Bektashis.
 Born into an Ilmiye family, he received a private and medrese education.
-His father was Hadjdji 'Air Efendi-Zade Hadjdji Hafiz Mehemmed Eshref Efendi, a native of Ruse.
-The family seem to have been professed Bektashis.

 He spent his youth in his parents' home in Vidin, Lovech and later Istanbul, where his father held judicial office.

+Early political career

 In 1836 he worked in the secretariat of the grand vizier, and in 1854 the Grand Vizier Kıbrıslı Mehmed Emin Pasha gave him the task of pacifying the province of Adrianople, and he succeeded in putting down banditry in the Balkans in 1854–1856.
 In 1858 he spent six months traveling in western Europe for studies, including in Vienna, Paris, Brussels and London.

-Governor of Niš, Danube and Baghdad
+While he was second secretary of the Supreme Council of Judicial Ordinances, he took part in the investigation of the Kuleli Incident.

+Governorships

+Niš and Danube governorship

 In 1861 he was appointed governor of Niš, where he was instrumental in introducing the vilayet system in the Balkans.
+Fuad Pasha, in order to implement the 1864 Vilayet Law, began with a pilot program in the form of the model and experimental vilayet of the Danube, in which Midhat Pasha was appointed its first Vali.
 He was governor of the Danube Province from 1864 to 1868.
+He played a major role in the accommodation of Muslim refugees from Serbia, who were expelled by the government in 1862.
 During his governorship, he built countless schools and educational institutes, built hospitals, granaries, roads and bridges, paying for these projects through voluntary contributions from the people.
-He clashed with the Grand Vizier Ali Pasha, which led to his appointment as governor of Baghdad in 1869, as the appointment to such a remote posting was intended as a punishment.
+Within two years Midhat Pasha restored order, introduced the new reformed hierarchy, provided agricultural credits (through the first agricultural credit co-operatives), extended roads, bridges, and waterways, started industries, opened schools and orphanages, founded a newspaper, and increased the revenues of the province from 26,000 to 300,000 purses.
+He clashed with the Grand Vizier Mehmed Emin Ali Pasha, which led to his appointment as governor of Baghdad in 1869, as the appointment to such a remote posting was intended as a punishment.